 As an avid cyclist I was very excited about my cycling holiday to the New Forest.
 It’s been a long time since I rode a bike, as London is not the safest city for cyclists.

-The following day we had rain in forecast, but we had rain coats and rain trousers, so it wasn’t really an issue.
+Day 2: The following day we had rain in the forecast, but we had raincoats and rain trousers, so it wasn’t really an issue.
 Also it wasn’t until 1 pm that it started to rain.
 We managed to make our way to Beaulieu by noon.
 We called a few local pubs to see if they have any table for lunch, however being a bank holiday, we had no luck with this.
 We then stumbled upon Steff’s Kitchen, which was a lovely place.
 They have bike racks to lock the bikes and lots of seats both inside and outside.
 We had a really tasty Sunday roast.
-Coming from Hungary I don’t eat this very often, but it’s always a treat when I get to, so naturally it was one of the highlight of my weekend.
+Coming from Hungary I don’t eat this very often, but it’s always a treat when I get to, so naturally, it was one of the highlights of my weekend.

 The New Forest is a lovely destination for cycling and walking as well.
 We saw a lot of nice birds, cows, horses and deer.